repr0bated/netmaker_non-containerized_GO_stack/README.md

 ---

 **Note**: This is a community-maintained installation suite.
-While thoroughly tested, please review configurations and security settings for your specific environment before production deployment.
+While thoroughly tested, please review configurations and security settings for your specific environment before production deployment.# ovs